Continuous-time vertex reinforced jump processes on Galton-Watson trees: Proof of Theorem Proof of Theorem 1.1

 \subsection{Restriction to trees without leaves}

-The Harris decomposition of a super-critical Galton-Watson tree states that conditionally on non extinction, $\T$ under $\mathbb{Q}_\nu$ can be generated in the following way: \begin{itemize} \item Generate a Galton-Watson tree $\T_g$ with no leaf called the backbone. \item Attach at each vertex $v$ of $\T_g$ a random number $N_v$ of i.i.d. subcritical trees $\T_l^1,\ldots,\T_l^{N_v}$. \end{itemize} See for instance \cite{AthreyaNey72} for a precise description of the laws of $N_v$, $\T_g$ and $\T_l$.
+The Harris decomposition of a~supercritical Galton--Watson tree states that conditionally on non-extinc\-tion,~$\T$ under $\mathbb{Q}_\nu$ can be generated in the following way: \begin{itemize} \item Generate a Galton--Watson tree $\T_g$ with no leaf called the backbone. \item Attach at each vertex $v$ of $\T_g$ a random number $N_v$ of i.i.d. subcritical trees $\T_l^1,\ldots,\T_l^{N_v}$. \end{itemize} See, for instance, \cite{AthreyaNey72} for a precise description of the laws of $N_v$, $\T_g$ and $\T_l$.
 Let us simply note that the expected number of children per vertex of $\T_g$ is also equal to $b$.
-Consider now a VRJP($c$) on $\T$ on the event that $\T$ is infinite.
-The restriction principle applied with $G=\T$ and $G_1=\T_g$ implies that the VRJP($c$) on $\T$ is transient if and only if the VRJP($c$) on $\T_g$ is transient.
+Consider now a $\operatorname{VRJP}(c)$ on $\T$ on the event that $\T$ is infinite.
+The restriction principle applied with $G=\T$ and $G_1=\T_g$ implies that the $\operatorname{VRJP}(c)$ on $\T$ is transient if and only if the $\operatorname{VRJP}(c)$ on $\T_g$ is transient.
 Since the criterion for the transience/recurrence of the walk of Theorem \ref{maintheo} only depends on $b$, it suffices to prove the result for trees without leaves.
-In the sequel, we will always assume that this is the case, that is:
+In the sequel, we will always assume that this is the case, that is,